sundial-protocol/docs/technical-spec/3-consensus-protocol/1-time-model.rst

    committed blocks.
 Each operator block is expected to include all user events with inclusion times within its event interval and to exclude all other user events.
-For L1 user events (deposits, transaction orders, withdrawal orders), this is enforced by Midgard’s ledger rules.
+For L1 user events (deposits, transaction orders, withdrawal orders), this is enforced by Sundial’s ledger rules.

-Operator shifts are evenly sized according to the Midgard protocol parameter.
+Operator shifts are evenly sized according to the Sundial protocol parameter.
 The scheduler assigns operators to shifts by iterating over the list of active operators in key-descending order, allowing new operators into the list at the end of each cycle.
 The state queue